Rate this article 4.727272727272727551 based on 11 reviews

 The legal representative of a branch opened in Belgium doesn’t need to have Belgium’s nationality but is recommended to be based here (as all the branch’s activities take place here).

-A branch opened in Belgium has certain advantages, as there is no minimal share capital requested at registration.
-Also there are no taxes on the capital gains.
+A branch opened in Belgium has a number of advantages, such as the fact that there is no minimum share capital requested upon registration.
+Also, there are no taxes on the capital gains.

-The process of registering a branch in Belgium was simplified by introducing the one stop desk for companies, a centralized organism for applying for company registration, VAT registration and for the specific taxes.
+The process of registering a branch in Belgium was simplified by introducing the one-stop-shop for companies, a centralized organism for applying for company registration, VAT in Belgium and for the specific taxes.

 The following documents must be legalized by a notary from the foreign country and then translated into one of the official languages by an authorized Belgian translator: